owlbarn/tutorial/book/optimisation/README.md

   Mat.print y
 ```

-In Newton, we use algodiff to compute the derivative; actually we can use the owl example here.

-If derivative is not available, Secant replaces the derivative evaluation in Newton.

-In Secant, we use two points to get to the next one; IQI, we use three.
+The Newton method can is efficient: it is quadratic convergence which means the square of the error at one iteration is proportional to the error at the next iteration.
+It is the basis of many powerful numerical methods (such as?)

+If $f$ is not smooth or computing derivative is not always available, we need to approximate the tangent at one point with a secant through two points.
+This is called a *Secant Method*:

+$$ f'(x) \approx \frac{f(x_n) - f(x_{n-1})}{x_n - x_{n-1}}$$.

+In the Secant method, two points are used at each iteration, the *Inverse Quadratic Interpolation* (IQI) method then uses three points to do that.
+DETAIL.
+Benefit/Limit.

 ### Brent's Method

-It's a combination of those three.
-Generally considered the best of the root-finding routines.
+The *Brent's Method* is generally considered the best of the root-finding routines.

-We implement it in Owl (put some Code here..?)
+It combines the robustness of Bisection methods, and the iteration speed of Secant and IQI methods.
+The idea is to use the fast algorithm if possible, and turn to the slow but reliable method when in doubt.

+A description of this method.

-It is also what we use in the examples in "Math" chapter.
+This method is what we use in the examples in "Math" chapter.
+We have also implemented it in Owl.
+(Paste the code if necessary, but for now just keep the root-finding section short)

-## Scalar Function Optimisation
+## Univariate Function Optimisation

-Now after we understand the root-finding, let's look at optimisation problem.
+Now that we have briefly introduced how root-finding works and some classic methods, let's move on to the main topic of this chapter: unconstrained optimisation problems.
 Let's start with the simple case that only one variable in the objective function.

 ### Use Derivative